sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 inspired by a similar set of languages.

 The big difference is that Elm compiles to JS and Rust compiles to machine code.
-Elm has it's main goal of being used for writing frontend to be run in the browser, while Rust can only be run natively, and is primarely meant be used for servers and other native code.
+Elm has it's main goal as being used for writing frontend to be run in the browser, while Rust can only be run natively, and is primarely meant be used for servers and other native code.